Civic Responsibility

 Remember our mission?
 (If you don’t, here’s a refresher.)
 To accomplish it, we support the healthy development of children and young people so they can be self-sufficient and capable of achieving economic freedom as adults.

-That’s why we want to invest in fostering civic responsibility in children and young people.
-What do we mean by civic responsibility?
-We think it’s a set of actions and attitudes that support and uphold the vision and principles of our nation’s Founding Fathers.
+So how do we define civic responsibility?
+We think it’s a set of attitudes and actions that support and uphold the vision and principles of our nation’s Founding Fathers.
 Understanding those principles can help empower young people to be active in our democracy at the local, state, and national levels.

 And it’s at the local level that civic responsibility potentially has the greatest impact.
 We have long believed in the importance of young people being engaged in their communities, of having a voice, taking the lead, and making a difference.
 Likewise, we think it’s vital for them to have an understanding of their local government, of the issues affecting their community, and how government and citizens can work together to address those issues — because young people have so much that they can contribute!